 Operation of the Ozone Protection and Synthetic Greenhouse Gas Management Act 1989

-This annual report is prepared in accordance with section 68 of the Ozone Protection and Synthetic Greenhouse Gas Management Act 1989.
-It covers the operation of the Act from 1 July 2008 until 30 June 2009.
+This annual report is prepared in accordance with section 68 of the Ozone Protection and Synthetic Greenhouse Gas Management Act 1989 and covers the operation of the Act from 1 July 2005 until 30 June 2006.

 Ozone depletion is a major global environmental problem.
-Left unchecked, deterioration of the ozone layer will allow higher doses of ultraviolet band B (UVB) radiation to penetrate the earth's atmosphere.
-This will greatly increase the incidence of skin cancer and eye cataracts, as well as affecting plants, animals and aquatic life.
+Left unchecked, deterioration of the ozone layer will allow higher doses of ultra violet band B (UVB) radiation to penetrate the earth’s atmosphere and will greatly increase the incidence of skin cancer and eye cataracts, as well as affecting plants, animals and aquatic life.

-The international community's response to ozone depletion has been cohesive and effective.
-Research indicates that the rate of ozone depletion has slowed.
-Scientists predict a full recovery of the ozone layer in the mid-latitudes by around 2050; and over the Antarctic in the period 2060-75.
-This predicted recovery depends on full compliance with internationally agreed ozone depleting substances phase out obligations.
+The international community’s response to ozone depletion has been cohesive and effective.
+Research indicates that the rate of ozone depletion has slowed and scientists predict a full recovery of the ozone layer by around 2065.
+This predicted recovery depends on full compliance with internationally agreed phase-out targets for the use of ozone depleting substances and substituting less harmful alternatives.

-Australia meets its international obligations to phase out ozone depleting substances (ODS) and to control the use of synthetic greenhouse gas (SGG) replacements through the Ozone Protection and Synthetic Greenhouse Gas Management Act 1989.
+Australia meets its international obligations to phase out the use of ozone depleting substances and to control the use of synthetic greenhouse gas replacements through the Ozone Protection and Synthetic Greenhouse Gas Management Act 1989.

 - implement the provisions of the 1985 Vienna Convention for the Protection of the Ozone Layer and the 1987 Montreal Protocol on Substances that Deplete the Ozone Layer

 - institute specific controls on the manufacture, import, export, distribution and use of ozone depleting substances

 - encourage Australian industry to replace, and achieve a faster and greater reduction in the use of, ozone depleting substances